ForgeRock/modernize-accelerators/forgerock-am-siteminder-migration-sso-jit/README.md

 <br>

 #### 3.4.3.
 Page Node
 Default page node in ForgeRock IAM used to capture user credentials.
-This node is generic, and does not need to be customized for specific legacy IAM vendor implementations.
+This node is generic, and does not need to be customized for specific legacy CA SiteMinder implementations.

 <br>

 #### 3.4.4.
 Legacy-SM-Create FR User
 Custom node provided in the SSO toolkit.
 Provisions the user in ForgeRock IAM by calling the default ForgeRock IDM-managed object API.
-This node is generic one, and does not need to be customized for specific legacy IAM vendor implementations.
+This node is generic one, and does not need to be customized for specific legacy CA SiteMinder implementations.
 The nodes uses the following shared state attributes:

 ```
 Node Class: /src/main/java/org/forgerock/openam/auth/node/LegacySMCreateForgeRockUser.java